xwal/awesome-stars/topics.md

 ## gh-extension

-- [dlvhdr/gh-dash](https://github.com/dlvhdr/gh-dash) - A beautiful CLI dashboard for GitHub 🚀
+- [dlvhdr/gh-dash](https://github.com/dlvhdr/gh-dash) - A rich terminal UI for GitHub that doesn't break your flow.

 ## git